Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts

 The resources compiled in this document provide an approach to embed and teach Ethics in Mathematics at the undergraduate level.
 We provide mathematical exercises and homework problems that teach students ethical awareness and transferable skills, for many of the standard courses in the first and second years of a university degree in mathematics or related courses with significant mathematical content (e.g., physics, engineering, computer science, economics, etc).
 In addition to the exercises, this document also contains a list of projects, essay topics, and handouts for use as final projects and in seminars.
 This is a living document, and additional contributions are welcome.

 \underline{\textit{Acknowledgements:}} Some of these questions were designed during a project with undergraduate students at the University of Cambridge during the summer of 2018.
-We are very grateful for their work and continued support in the initial years of the Cambridge University Ethics in Mathematics Project.
-We also wish to thank the many colleagues who have provided invaluable commentary while we were compiling this document.
-A special thanks to Dr. Rehan Shah, Prof. Claudia Garetto and Dr. Sebastian del Bano Rollin. \\Some of the mathematical content in these questions was inspired by questions on the first and second year example sheets provided by the Faculty of Mathematics at the University of Cambridge. \\ \\ \underline{\textit{Work in Progress:}} This document is a work in progress; a \textit{living document}.
+We are very grateful for their work and continued support in the initial years of the Ethics in Mathematics Project\footnote{The Ethics in Mathematics Project: \href{https://www.ethics-in-mathematics.com}{https://www.ethics-in-mathematics.com}}.
+We also wish to thank the many colleagues who have provided invaluable commentary while we were compiling this document, in particular Tony Gardiner and Thomas King for their valuable comments and feedback. \\Some of the mathematical content in these questions was inspired by questions on the first and second year example sheets provided by the Faculty of Mathematics at the University of Cambridge. \\ \\ \underline{\textit{Work in Progress:}} This document is a work in progress; a \textit{living document}.
 If you want to contribute to it by adding additional content, such as questions, projects, or reading list items, please get in touch.
 If you find any errors, please also let us know.